-Dian Hong is a black tea from Xishuangbanna in China’s southern Yunnan Province-with biodiversity so rich it boasts over 17,000 different species of plants.
-The local food is excellent and takes advantage of the myriad of available edible items, including many fresh herbs, flowers, tree moss, green papaya and some of the hottest peppers in China.
+A family that dedicated to preserving their land has certainly sharpened their hand finishing skills to impressive heights.
+Their 2020 spring harvest is absolutely bursting with flavor and fragrance.
+Pleasing notes of freshly bloomed wildflowers peak and then get swept away by robust caramelized sweet potatoes drenched in chocolate.
+Pine needles, musk and apricot skin finish off the experience reminding one of the characteristic cha qi of raw Puer teas.
+After all, Dian Hong is a black tea made from the leaves of Puer tea trees.
+All this happens in Xishuangbanna in China’s southern Yunnan Province-with biodiversity so rich it boasts over 17,000 different species of plants.
+The mouth watering local food takes advantage of the myriad of available edible items, including many fresh herbs, flowers, tree moss, green papaya and some of the hottest peppers in China.

 Brewing water: Earth2O brand mineral water produces the finest results.
 Soft water, distilled water and hard water will ruin this tea.
 Tap water varies wildly and is best avoided as well.
 If you don't have Earth2O water available, please see good substitutions on our water page.

 Brewing temperature: 100C/212F Brewing method: 3-5g tea leaves (~1-2 heaping Tablespoons), 60-100ml (~1/4-1/3 cup) water each time with quick infusions in a Chinese gaiwan or a small pot.